yfletberliac/machine-translation-tensorflow/README.md

 In the paper *machine_translation_report.pdf* I focus on: explaining the LSTM architecture for RNNs, describing the trained model and expressing some experiments.

 #### The repository :
-In the repository you can find the setups (+ you will need to install Bazel yourself) needed to run the TensorFlow implementation of Sequence2Sequence Learning with LSTM (with GPU support) - you can also directly use my public AMI (id: **ami-12281d05**).
+In the repository you can find the setups (+ you will need to install **Bazel 0.1.4** yourself) needed to run the TensorFlow implementation of Sequence2Sequence Learning with LSTM (with GPU support) - you can also directly use my public AMI (id: **ami-12281d05**).
 Choosing a g2.8xlarge instance seems to be a good performance/price ratio compromise.